schofield-lab/schofield-lab.github.io/join/index.md

 ➡️ *Interested?
 [Contact us](/contact) with your **CV, transcript and research interests** to discuss the best pathway.*

 ---

 {% capture text %}
+We’re excited to announce a **fully funded PhD studentship** available through the [UCL EPSRC Landscape Award (UELA)](https://www.ucl.ac.uk/epsrc-doctoral-training/prospective-students/ucl-epsrc-landscape-award-uela-studentships), focused on **quantum properties of defects in two-dimensional (2D) materials**.

+- **Project:** *Mapping the Quantum Landscape of 2D Materials, One Atom at a Time*  *(Project ID: 2531bd1677)*
+- **Funding:** Four year studentship with full tuition fees + **enhanced stipend** (at least **£23,466** in 2026/27) + **Research Training Support Grant (RTSG)** for consumables and travel.
+- **Eligibility:** Open to both **UK Home** and **International** applicants who meet UCL’s PhD entry requirements.
+- **Application timeline:** Applications are open now. **Deadline 13:00 UK time, Monday 05-Jan-2026**
+- **How to apply:** [Contact us](/contact) early to discuss your interests and supervision before [submitting your application through the main UELA page.](https://www.ucl.ac.uk/epsrc-doctoral-training/prospective-students/ucl-epsrc-landscape-award-uela-studentships) Note, that, unlike all other UCL studentship schemes, your application to this scheme will be anonymised at the point that you submit your application and through the initial shortlisting stage.

+This experimental PhD will explore how individual atomic defects in 2D materials give rise to remarkable quantum behaviour — including single-photon emission and spin localisation — using **ultrahigh-vacuum cryogenic scanning tunnelling microscopy (STM)** and complementary techniques.
+The project offers a unique opportunity to work at the intersection of **condensed matter physics, surface science, and quantum technologies**.
+{% endcapture %}
+{%
+  include feature_text.html
+  id="uela"
+  title="UCL EPSRC Landscape Award (UELA)" text=text
+  flip=false
+%}
+---

+{% capture text %}
 We encourage applications to the [UCL Research Excellence Scholarship (RES)](https://www.ucl.ac.uk/scholarships/research-excellence-scholarship), which supports outstanding PhD students from any country.
 - **Funding:** Full tuition fees + stipend for 4 years